aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/barcode-generation-and-recognition-tutorial/_index.md

 {{% alert color="primary" %}}

-If instantiating the BarCodeReader throws an exception, it’s probably because the image format is not supported.
+If instantiating the BarCodeReader throws an exception, it is probably because the image format is not supported.
 Download the free JAI library to load the image from [www.java.net](http://www.java.net).

 {{% /alert %}}